comphilip/koreader-wiki/features/Dictionary-support.md

 KOReader supports dictionary lookup in EPUB and even in scanned PDF/DJVU documents.
-All you need to do is hold on a word, or hold and drag to select a phrase.
+All you need to do to select a phrase for the dictionary and Wikipedia is hold on a word, or hold and drag to select multiple words for other functions.

 [![Dictionary lookup](https://github.com/koreader/koreader/wiki/screenshots/dictionary_lookup.png)](https://github.com/koreader/koreader/wiki/screenshots/dictionary_lookup.png)